EmpowerPlastic/empowerchain/docs/validators/intro.md

 Governance proposals are necessary for different key tasks in the network such as protocol updates, allocation of funds, and ultimately the development of the blockchain community.

 ## Staking and rewards
 Participation in the network as a validator is conditional on the staking of a certain number of native tokens.
-Through the prof of stake, validators demonstrate their commitment to the security of the network and in return receive incentives.
+Through the proof of stake, validators demonstrate their commitment to the security of the network and in return receive incentives.

 ## Reputation and trust
 Interchain ecosystem validators gain trust within the community by building a reputation.
 It is essential to build a solid reputation to increase your chances of being selected by delegators and attract greater participation.
 To do so, they must maintain a proven track record of reliability, security, good intentions, and a commitment to the blockchain project.